apollographql/runtime-testing-framework/docs/src/guides/router-perf.md

 Open up `example-test-plans/router-scale/wrapper/test-plan.yaml` and set the `abs_path_rtf_repo` value to the absolute path of your checkout of this repo.
-Re-running the above command should now output the resolved test plan in your terminal.
+Re-running the above command should now output the templated test plan in your terminal.

 ### Router-perf